apache/jena/CONTRIBUTING.md

 ### Github

-It is useful to create a JIRA then use the JIRA number (e.g. JENA-9999 or GH-9999) in the Pull Request title.
+It is useful to create a Gihhub issue use the issue number (e.g. GH-9999) in the pull request title.
 This activates the automated mirroring of discussions onto the project developers mailing list.

 To make a contribution: